 Non-penetrating flat roof mounts

 Custom Installations: Some owners will want to install a tall pole or get creative with other mounting solutions.
 This is fine and you will see several such creative solutions in our gallery.
 Regardless of your installation type, it is important to eliminate significant vibration in your mount.
 The haptic rain sensor measures rain from vibrations and introducing extraneous vibrations may create disruptive, false signals.

 Proper orientation and alignment is necessary for accurate wind speed and direction as well as maximizing exposure of the solar panels to the sun.
 The Tempest device should be oriented upright and as level as possible.

-In the northern hemisphere the blue arrow on the side of the device should face towards geographic north (true north), with the solar panels facing south for optimal exposure to the sun.
+In the northern hemisphere the arrow on the side of the device should face towards geographic north (true north), with the solar panels facing south for optimal exposure to the sun.